Cheias de Charme: Plot

 One day, Rosario called Penha and Cida to Chayene's house, while her employer is outside.
 The three decide to have fun and with the help of Kleiton, create a song "Vida de Empreguete."
 There, the video clip is shot, with the girls using Chayene's clothes.
 The clip is a success and they decided to form a band, "Empreguetes."
 They write new songs like "Marias Brasileiras", "Forro das Curicas" among others.
 The Empreguetes start being more and more successful, which excites the entrepreneur Tom Bastos and Fabian, who wants, at all costs, to separate Rosario and Inácio.
 The success of Empreguetes also arouses the envy of Chayene, who with the help of her maid, Socorro, is obsessed with the singers and will make all the she can to harm the trio.

 As the trio becomes more and more famous, Chayene becomes less famous and always lands into trouble but with the help of Laércio, her assistant, she always finds a way out.
 Her lack of success is due to the harm that she tries to inflict on them.

 After Penha, Rosario and Cida become popular, surprising events begin to occur.

 Valda reveals to Ernani Sarmento that Cida is his daughter after he becomes broke when his company collapses due to Conrado's malice.
 When Cida finds out about this, she is in pain at first but, later rejoices over it.
 She moves in with the broke Sarmento's while her apartment is being renovated.
 During one night, Cida encounters Conrado on her way to the kitchen and Conrad kisses her.
 Unfortunately, Isadora catches them and is dismayed.
 Conrado leaves the house immediately but before he does, he acknowledges that he is still in love with Cida.
 Isadora becomes furious and gets revenge by tearing all of Cida's clothes and steals her credit card and goes shopping with her mother.
 When Cida finds out that her card was stolen, she wants to put them behind bars but Ernani doesn't let her do so.
 She instead turns Isadora and Sônia into maids.

 She brings in changes and this includes letting her godmother, Valda, be treated as a guest.
 Her move into the Sarmento house brings much dismay to Olano, who is in love with Cida and thinks that she moves there to be with Conrado.

+Release

+Reruns are currently airing on TV Globo.